 Since Hurricane Wilma destroyed lodging in Flamingo in 2005, the only way to stay overnight in Everglades National Park has been to camp.
 At last, new lodging has opened at Flamingo — 20 eco-tents, a cross beween a tent and a cabin, with beds and linens but using a central bath facility.
 The eco-tents are $150 a night.
 We tried them out to share with you the pros and cons.

 The winter season is the best time to camp in Florida’s Everglades, and there are dozens of campground choices, from the front country to the backcountry.
 Here’s our guide.

 The Seminole Arts Celebration offers tradition — fry bread and alligator wrestling — but also celebrates the diversity of native cultures.
-This year’s native talent headliner is a sketch comedy group from Minnesota and North Dakota called the 1491s.
+This year’s event is Nov.
+6-7, 2020.

 2018 is an exceptional one for nesting birds in Everglades National Park.
 Two super colonies– more than 25,000 birds clustered together– are nesting in the park for the first time since the 1940s.
 We couldn’t resist a visit.
 And while you can’t reach the super colonies, there is much to see on a spring visit.

 The free trolley from Homestead to Everglades National Park & Biscayne National Park runs every winter weekend.
 Riders enter free, saving the $30 admission.

 BOYNTON BEACH — About 260 species of birds and waterfowl find their way here throughout the year, and you can find them by hiking, biking or paddling the canoe trail.

 Our Everglades National Park paddle on the Coot Bay/Mud Lake trail offered two hours of gorgeous scenery through magical mangrove tunnels.
 It also required about two hours of hard paddling against the wind.